Run Library¶

 end process;

-If a test case has been enabled by the runner_cfg
+If a test case has been enabled by runner_cfg

 function call will return true